shibaone/shibadrop/docs/ShibaDropTokenDeployment.md

 ### Format of Allow List URI

 The allow list may be optionally encrypted with PGP when emitted with `updateAllowList()` to retain privacy.
-The OpenSea public key is available [here](https://opensea.io/.well-known/allowlist-pubkeys/mainnet/ALLOWLIST_ENCRYPTION_KEY_0.txt), although it may be rotated in the future, so please ask an OpenSea team member if it is the right key to use at the time of update.
+The ShibaSea public key is available [here](https://opensea.io/.well-known/allowlist-pubkeys/mainnet/ALLOWLIST_ENCRYPTION_KEY_0.txt), although it may be rotated in the future, so please ask an ShibaSea team member if it is the right key to use at the time of update.

 #### Example